Alcohol Withdrawal Brain Fog

 - How Long Does Alcohol Withdrawal Brain Fog Last?

 - How to Get Rid of Brain Fog from Alcohol?

 Find Hope & Recovery.
 Get Safe Comfortable Detox, Addiction Rehab & Dual Diagnosis High-Quality Care.Hotline (844) 597-1011

 Brain Fog Alcohol Withdrawal

 Every year more than one-and-a-half million people in the United States either enter alcoholism treatment or are admitted to a general hospital because of medical consequences resulting from alcohol dependence.
-These patients, as well as a substantial number of other people who stop drinking without seeking professional treatment, experience alcohol withdrawal brain fog.
-Alcohol withdrawal is a clinical syndrome that affects people accustomed to regular alcohol intake who either decrease their alcohol consumption or stop drinking completely.
+These patients and many others who stop drinking without seeking professional treatment experience alcohol withdrawal brain fog.
+Alcohol withdrawal is a clinical syndrome that affects people accustomed to regular alcohol intake who either decrease their alcohol consumption or stop drinking altogether.

 Brain Fog from Alcohol Withdrawal Symptoms

 Like other withdrawal symptoms, brain fog will start to go away with time and patients should see improvements the longer they are in recovery.
-This brain fog in recovery is a result of the brain adjusting to functioning without the substance that it has become dependent on.
+This brain fog in recovery results from the brain adjusting to functioning without the substance it has become dependent on.